Programs & Courses

 EDU 201 - Foundations of Reformed Education (3.0 credits)

-This course examines the structure of a Reformed Christian school in which Biblical instruction across the entire curriculum is normative.
+This course examines the structure of a Reformed Christian school in which biblical instruction across the entire curriculum is normative.
+The ethical standards of care, respect, trust, and integrity that shape professional practice are also examined in light of a Biblical perspective.
 Relationships between home, school, and church are explored, with a special emphasis on the home-school (parent-teacher) relationship in the teaching and learning setting of the classroom.

 EDU 202 - Foundations of Curriculum in a Christian Context (3.0 credits)

 An introduction to the elements and development of curriculum at various levels (from philosophical to practical units of study), and associated issues and tensions.
-Students examine a variety of curriculum orientations and how they are reflected in the Ontario curriculum and educational journals, and applied in secular and Christian textbooks/units of study.
-Applying the theory, students prepare a critique of a curriculum unit applicable to their Primary/Junior or Junior/Intermediate specialization.
+Teacher candidates examine a variety of curriculum orientations and how they are reflected in the Ontario curriculum and curricula in other Canadian provinces, in educational journals, and in secular and Christian textbooks/units of study.
+Applying the theory, teacher candidates prepare a critique of a pre-made and marketed lesson applicable to their P/J or J/I area of concentration as well as a curriculum or textbook proposal for use in a Reformed Christian school.

 EDU 203 - Introduction to Educational Research (3.0 credits)

-Given the significance of research in today’s educational settings, this course introduces students to various research designs, methods, and approaches, and to the tenets of doing educational research responsibly.
-Students learn how to design, research, and report on an inquiry topic related to education in the elementary and/or secondary school setting.
-Students will select a topic that is relevant to their Primary/Junior or Junior/Intermediate specializations.
-With the guidance of a faculty advisor, they will experience how to access, interpret, evaluate and use educational research literature.
+Given the significance of research in today’s educational settings, this course introduces teacher candidates to various research designs, methods, and approaches, and to the tenets of doing educational research responsibly.
+Teacher candidates learn how to design, research, and report on an inquiry topic related to education in the elementary and/or secondary school setting.
+With the guidance of a faculty advisor, they will experiencehow to access, interpret, evaluate and use enducational research literature.
 Using a collegial and collaborative approach, they will collect and use data responsibly in conjunction with other information and knowledge.
-Students will be expected to share their research with faculty and fellow-students in a formal presentation setting.
+Teacher candidates will be expected to share their research with faculty and fellow-teacher candidates in a formal presentation setting.
 The evaluation of the final project will include a second reader selected from the faculty.

 EDU 204 - History of Education (3.0 credits)

-This course focuses on the legal and moral duties, rights, and responsibilities of teachers in the context of the Ontario College of Teachers document, The Standards of Practice for the Teaching Profession (OCT, 2016).
-Legislation, government policies and regulations regarding education in Ontario are reviewed in relation to the applicability to Reformed Christian schools.
+This course focuses on the legal and moral duties, rights, and responsibilities of teachers in the context of The Standards of Practice for the Teaching Profession articulated by the Ontario College of Teachers.
+Legislation, government policies, and regulations regarding education in Ontario are reviewed in relation to their applicability to Reformed Christian schools.
 Issues of particular relevance to today’s society will also be discussed in light of the teacher’s role within a school setting.

 300 - Studies in Educational Psychology